Malkien/cliDocli/README.md

  - docker-compose.

 ### Utilities it should have
-    1. The script work in a workplace with directories that have the the format stack_N and inside a docker compose, to it have a json named inventary which save the name of the directory and the services the docker compose has.
+    1. The script work in a workplace with directories that have the format stack_N and inside a docker compose, to it have a json named inventary which save the name of the directory and the services the docker compose has.
 But the json is not implemented now and will be done in future versions.
-    2. The script have to display a help option that show the information about itslef with the command `--help`.
+    2. The script have to display a help option that show the information about itself with the command `--help`.
-    3. The script have to have a version of itself and show it woth the command `--version`.
+    3. The script have to have a version of itself and show it with the command `--version`.
     4. The script have to create a directory only if you pass a context to in.
 In a future version save it in inventary.
     5. The script have to boot the docker compose in 1 or all the directories with the correct format, in this case stack_* <-- Numeric.
         * If it's only one pass `--context=name`.